 What is Aroma Freedom Technique (AFT)?

 AFT was created by Dr. Benjamin Perkus.
-He incorporate Young Living Oils into his practice and saw the power of aromatherapy.
+He incorporated Young Living Oils into his practice and saw the power of aromatherapy.
 It is extremely powerful in releasing negative emotions and affirming our intentions.
 It is an excellent tool for adults, and children, as well as MLM leaders and Sales departments in setting sales goals.

 Complex emotions and memory can be triggered by a smell, an aroma.
 How do smells trigger such strong emotions and memories?